Towards a Maturity Model for Systematic Literature Review Process: Key Practices, Specific Goals, and Process Areas

-\textit{Communication Management} (CM) is a process area that handles communication among researchers involved in the SLR conduction.
-The need for communication is not a novelty in the SLR process because when communication is poorly managed, it can directly impact several aspects of SLR, including quality.
-Hence, CM outlines eight practices that improve communication and solve conflicts among researchers (who are conducting SLR); for instance, using systematic voting, adopting kappa statistics, brainstorming possible interpretations of findings, and cross-checking data extracted from studies.
-CM provides means to gather and report insights from different perspectives, making the contributions of SLR much more valuable for researchers and practitioners.
-Therefore, we advocate that CM is essential to aid researchers in comprehending their role and make their participation effective in the entire SLR process.
+\textit{Communication Management} (CM) is the last PA, aimed at handling the communication among the researchers involved in the SLR.
+Communication is required to avoid misunderstandings in the previous KPs.
+From our analysis, we distilled four KP that may improve communication and solve conflicts among researchers.
+For instance: using systematic voting, adopting kappa statistics, brainstorming possible interpretations of findings, and cross-checking data extracted from studies.
+CM provides the means to gather and report insights from different perspectives, making the contribution of the SLR stronger.
+As shown in Table \ref{tab:kps}, we identified one mandatory practice (KP37), two recommended ones (KP36 and KP38) that can improve the quality of the communication process, and one optional (KP39) that rarely happens.

-Considering the process areas aforementioned, specific goals, and key practices, the next section presents the initial version of MM4SLR.